 Leveraging the fundamentals.
 A Presence of Water is intuitively a fundamental component of many spa and wellness retreats; 92% of the spas surveyed had a presence of water.
-Research tells us that water supports a number of psychophysiological health and wellbeing metrics, including reduced stress, increased feelings of tranquility, lower heart rate and blood pressure; improved concentration and memory restoration; and enhanced perception and psychological responsiveness (e.g. Hunter et al., 2010; Pheasant et al., 2010; Biederman people prefer scenes in which they can see water, and those experiences support positive al., 2010).
+Research tells us that water supports a number of psychophysiological health and wellbeing metrics, including reduced stress, increased feelings of tranquility, lower heart rate and blood pressure; improved concentration and memory restoration; and enhanced perception and psychological responsiveness (e.g. Hunter et al., 2010; Pheasant et al., 2010; Biederman & Vessel, 2006).
+Research also supports that people prefer scenes in which they can see water, and those experiences support positive emotions (e.g. Barton & Pretty, 2010; White et al., 2010).